 Elevator Or Platform Lift?

-In contrast, a platform lift is generally $3,500 to $5,500 plus installation costs.
-If a platform lift will do the job, it is clearly the more affordable choice.
+In contrast, platform lifts are priced from $3,500 to $5,500 plus installation costs.
+If a platform lift will provide you will enough assistance, it is clearly the more affordable and cost-effective choice.

 Platform lifts also require less energy output than elevators.
-Again, this saves the money and helps keep the lift within reach of a normal person's budget limits.
-Keeping energy use down is especially important in light of the current energy crisis and high electric rates.
+Again, this saves the money in the long run and helps keep the lift within reach of the average consumers’ budget limitations.

-A platform lift is essentially an elevator that is self contained.
+Essentially, a vertical platform lift is a self-contained elevator.
 It has four sides but is open on top.
-It has a completely contained lift motor and safety features that allow either the rider or a helper to operate it.
-It can carry two persons or one person in a wheelchair, up to 600 pounds.
-The lift has an entry door on one level and another door on the other level.
-When it reaches the new level, the safety door releases and a person can exit.
+It offers a powerful lift motor and safety features that allow either the rider or a helper to operate it.
+Available models come with weight capacities of up to 750 pounds, which can easily handle two passengers or a single passenger and their mobility scooter.
+The lift has an entry door on the beginning level and another door on the destination level.
+When you are ready to exit, the door will release and allow you to safely transfer from the lift.

-With the installation of a weather resistant model, the platform lift can help a person to their front door even in inclement weather such as rain or snow.
-This makes it an obvious choice for outdoor uses.
+With the installation of a weather resistant model, the platform lift can help a person to their front door even in inclement weather.
 Most outdoor platform lifts come with specially designed covers that prevent moisture entry from damaging internal components, ensuring that these lifts will last as long as their indoor counterparts, provided they are properly maintained.

 One concern often voiced by prospective lift customers is that a platform lift will take up too much space.
-However, an elevator or ramp would take similar space away from other uses, and if a shaft has to be dug, it could also destabilize the structure in which it is placed, thus imposing further usage restrictions on the home or business.
-Ramps require a lot of square footage when installed at an appropriate grade, and for heights greater than 24 inches, a platform lift has a much smaller footprint.
+However, both elevators and ramps can leave a significant footprint in your home.
+For instance, ramps require a lot of square footage when installed at an appropriate grade, and for heights greater than 24 inches, a platform lift actually takes up much less space.